School of Nursing & Health Professions

-The MSHI program accepts applications twice a year, as we have cohorts that begin in the fall semester and the spring semester.
-The priority application deadline is May 15th for the fall and November 15th for the spring.
+The MSHI program accepts applications in the fall semester.
+The priority application deadline is July 1st (deadline extended) for the fall.
 You may apply online by visiting the following site: http://usfca.edu/admission/graduate/apply/

 In order to excel in this rigorous graduate program, regardless of previous major or experience, applicants should have some of the following abilities:

 No, applicants to the MSHI program are not required to take the GRE.
 However, students who feel that strong GRE scores may provide evidence of academic ability that is not reflected in grades are encouraged to submit GRE or MCAT scores.
 Students entire record of achievements, in and outside of the classroom, will be considered.